Queen's College, Nassau: History

+Queen's College was the successor to the Bahamas Wesleyan Propriety Institution, which had opened in 1871.

+Queen's College opened on 6 January 1890 after a committee had been formed to establish the school and Victoria Hall was built to house the new school.
+Mr. S. B. Wilson was recruited from Harrogate College, England, to be the school's principal, with his wife to head up the girls' department of the school.

+The school operated under the auspices of the Methodist Missionary Society.
+In its first year, the school started with 67 students.
+By 1947–48, the school's enrolment had increased to 335 pupils.

+By the late 1960s, the school's population had grown to more than 2,000 students.

+Principals

-In 1871, Queen's College opened its doors under the name The Bahamas Wesleyan Propriety Institution.
-The school's first principal was George Terry.
-From 1890 to 1925, the school continued under the guidance of S. B. Wilson and his successors, including Rev. Leonard Edge (1903–1908).
+From 1890 to 1925, the school continued under the guidance of S. B. Wilson and his successors, including Rev. W. J. P. White (c 1902) and Rev. Leonard Edge (1903–1908).

 In 1925, Rev Richard P. Dyer took up the appointment as headmaster, a position he which held until 1959.
 Dyer was succeeded by Geoffrey Litherland (1959–64), Neville Stewart (1964–71), and Hayden Middleton (1971–79).

-By the late 1960s, the school's population had grown to more than 2,000 students.
 The first Bahamian administrator of Queen's College, Yvonne Noronha, was appointed vice principal of the college and headmistress of the primary school in 1978.
 This was followed by the appointment of Charles Sweeting in 1979.
 Sweeting served as principal until 1993.

 Vice Principal Philip Cash was appointed principal in 1993 and served until he died in June 1997.
 In November 1997, Andrea Gibson became the first woman principal and served until 2019.
 Virginia Minnis was appointed head of the early learning centre in September 1999 and was the first Bahamian to serve in this post.

 The school's current principal is Rev Henry Knowles, who has held the position since 2019.